 If you need a drop kerb installing to access your new drive, then you will need to apply for planning permission from your local authority.
 This because the kerb may also need strengthening to protect any services buried underground, such as water pipes.
 Once you have had the kerb dropped and the new driveway installed, the council will come to check that water is being drained effectively.

-What do I need to know about drainage?
+What do I need to know about drainage and driveways?

 The importance of good drainage is reflected in the growing number of permeable driveway products becoming available.
 ‘Permeable surfaces allow water to quickly pass down into the sub base, where it must be stored, channelled or slowly released, which helps to prevent flooding,’ says Andrew Gill, from Brett.